ucan-wg/awake/README.md

 ### 4.2 Encrypted Field Keys

 The encrypted payload (`msg`) MAY include an `awake/nextdid` field.
-This continues the Double Ratchet at the Diffie-Hellman step, and updates the send & receiev ratchets for successive messages.
+This continues the Double Ratchet at the Diffie-Hellman step, and updates the send & receive ratchets for successive messages.

 Additional fields MAY be included to contain further payload.